divshot/docs/guides/domains.md

 title: "Custom Domains on Divshot"
 ---

-# Custom Domains on Divshot.io
+# Custom Domains on Divshot

-<p class="lead">It's easy to get your Divshot.io app up and running on a custom domain.</p>
+<p class="lead">It's easy to get your Divshot app up and running on a custom domain.</p>

 ### Adding the Domain to Your App

-In the directory for your Divshot.io project, you can see existing custom domains for your app like so:
+In the directory for your Divshot project, you can see existing custom domains for your app like so:

     divshot domains